wynand1004/6502_Assembly_Simulator/README.md

 # 6502_Assembly_Simulator
 A Simple Simulator for students to use to learn 6502 Assembly Language.

-It is a work in progress and nowhere near complete.
+It is a work in progress and nowhere near complete but the basic structure is there.
+See below to see which commands have been implemented thus far.

 # Implementation Details
-The program is a simulation of a computer running a 6502 CPU.
+The program is a simulation of an 8-bit computer running a 6502 CPU.
 There is a 32x24 graphics display capable of displaying 16 colors, and a 40x5 text display.
 Graphics memory starts from 1024 ($0400), and text memory starts at 2048 ($0800).
 Execution begins at 4096 ($1000).
 The text display displays standard ASCII characters - no unicode or double-byte characters.

 Color List: